Yoac-eng/Flamingo_Paradigm/README.md

 #Flamingo_Paradigm

-Universidade Estadual do Maranhão
+Universidade Estadual do Maranhão<br/>
-Aluno: Cayo Ricardo Milhomem de Sousa
+Aluno: Cayo Ricardo Milhomem de Sousa<br/>
-Matéria: Paradigmas da programação
+Matéria: Paradigmas da programação<br/>

-Learning some JS event handlers plus some html and css stuff, playin a little bit with creativity and those languages.
+Professor: Alfredo Costa Oliveira Junior<br/>
+Atividade sobre event handlers em JS<br/>

+The task was to make a simple html page with some JS event handlers for the dom nodes, uploading the code to github and sharing the source code.<br/>
+enjoyed this oportunity to play a little bit with the events and some css stuff.